Antimaterium/GoBarber/README.md

-# MeetApp (Acronym for Meetup and Application)
+# GoBarber

-## Meetapp is a Node.js POC( Proof of Concept ), used to test certain concepts
+## GoBarber is a Node.js POC( Proof of Concept ), used to test certain concepts

 ### Get Started